 Some people do well without treatment because the situation or object they fear is easy to avoid.
 Bats and caves are examples.
 If situations or objects (such as thunderstorms) are commonly encountered, treatment is often needed.

-Exposure therapy, a type of psychotherapy, is the treatment of choice (see What Is Exposure Therapy?).
+Exposure therapy, a type of psychotherapy, is the treatment of choice.
 Exposure therapy involves exposing people gradually and repeatedly—in their imagination or sometimes in reality—to whatever triggers their fear.
+People are also taught relaxation and/or breathing techniques to use before and during exposure.
 Exposure therapy is repeated until people become very comfortable with the anxiety-provoking situation.
 A therapist can help ensure that the therapy is carried out correctly, although people can do it on their own.

 Exposure therapy helps more than 90% of people who do it faithfully.
 It is almost always the only treatment needed for specific phobias.
 Even people with a phobia of blood or needles respond well to exposure therapy.
 For example, such people might begin the exposure by just visiting a doctor's office (or perhaps just walking by the office).
 The next day (or week), they might sit in an exam room with no intention of getting any blood drawn.
 The next step might be allowing a needle to be brought close to their skin.
 Exposure may increase quickly or slowly, but eventually people should allow blood to be drawn.